TimSolokha/Final_Project_ML/README.md

 -	Somewhat well trained, can get through the maze (even if slowly)

 ## Milestone 3:
--	Good model, well trained and tuned to solve static maze quickly
+-	Update maze generator to inlcude spawn and endpoints
+-	Using ml-agents cumulative training with the maze generator

 ## Milestone 4:
 -	Change to a random maze